Krazete/sgm/data_processing/INSTRUCTIONS.md

 4. Manually update all Variant files, including the path ID embedded in the filename.
 5. Use old Variant files to create new files for new Variants that didn't exist in 2.6.1.

-The directory `data_processing/__FAKE_Variant_MonoBehaviour` and the script `data_processing/faker.py` within this repository were created to ease this process, recreating only the data which is necessary for the website.
-The `sgm_exports` folder must be within the `data_processing` folder to run `faker.py`.
+The directory `__FAKE_Variant_MonoBehaviour` and the script `faker.py` within this folder were created to ease this process, recreating only the data which is necessary for the website.
+The `sgm_exports` folder must be within this folder to run `faker.py`.

-This removes the APK 2.6.1 steps, but still requires the DevX steps to update the `faker.py` data.
+This removes the APK 2.6.1 steps, but still requires the DevX steps to manually update the `faker.py` reference data.

+The scripts within this folder must have this folder's parent directory set as the working directory in order to run.
+The `data` folder located in this folder's parent directory must also be created before running `main.py`.

 #### Notes
 - AssetStudio is used for extracting most files because it's easier to use and exports assets in a nicely structured way.
-- UABE is used for extracting scripts because AssetStudio always misses important scripts for some reason.
+- UABE is used for extracting scripts because AssetStudio exports scripts with missing data.
 - The palletized portraits don't appear to be within the APK.